 Section 1.
 The Executive Board may authorize either standing or special advisory committees as needed.

 Section 2.
 The Executive Board shall authorize the dissolution of a committee when in the opinion of the Board its usefulness has ceased.
 This decision and the reasons for it shall be reported to the membership.

 Section 3.
-Committee members shall be appointed by the Executive Board from those members who have a right to vote.
-The chair of each committee shall be selected by the Executive Board.
+Chairs shall be appointed by the Executive Board.
+Committees shall consist of three to six members suggested by the incoming chair of each committee and approved by the Executive Board.

 Section 5.The President or a member of the Executive Board designated by the President shall serve as a non-voting ex-officio member of all committees of the Association except the Nominating Committee.

 Section 6.
 The Executive Board may appoint a member or members of the Association to serve as liaison to another organization provided the objectives of such organization are consistent with those of the Association and the activities of such organization are not in conflict with Article II, Section 2 of the Constitution.

 Section 7.
 No committee or representative shall incur expenses in behalf of the Association except as authorized by the Executive Board.